apache/airflow/docs/apache-airflow/administration-and-deployment/scheduler.rst

   parsed continuously so optimizing that code might bring tremendous improvements, especially if you try to reach out to some external databases etc. while parsing DAGs (this should be avoided at all cost).
   The :ref:`best_practices/top_level_code` explains what are the best practices for writing your top-level Python code.
-The :ref:`best_practices/reducing_dag_complexity` document provides some ares that you might look at when you want to reduce complexity of your code.
+The :ref:`best_practices/reducing_dag_complexity` document provides some areas that you might look at when you want to reduce complexity of your code.
 * improve utilization of your resources.
 This is when you have a free capacity in your system that seems underutilized (again CPU, memory I/O, networking are the prime candidates) - you can take